Adsito/RustMapEditor/README.md

 RustWorldSDK: https://github.com/Facepunch/Rust.World

 This editor originates from the codebase of the very first Rust Map Making community editor, found here: https://github.com/JasonM97/Rust-Map-Editor

-Using resources from:

-https://github.com/Siccity/xNode for the node system.

-https://bitbucket.org/rotorz/reorderable-list-editor-field-for-unity/src/master/ for the draggable UI framework.